Reloaded-Project/Reloaded-III/docs/Server/Packaging/Package-Metadata.md

 | string           | Author                                  | Name of the dependency author.          |
 | UpdateSourceData | [UpdateSourceData](#update-source-data) | Stores mod update specific information. |

-All of these fields are copied from the dependency packages.
+All of these fields are auto copied from the dependency packages by the `Reloaded3` server.

 This struct contains only the info needed to locate the dependency, and troubleshoot if a dependency is missing.